This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Quick verdict

-Envoy is a strong choice if visitor management and front-desk workflows are your primary need. deskbird is built for hybrid workplace teams that need desk and room booking, hybrid attendance management, real-time analytics, and workplace operations in one EU-hosted platform.
+Envoy is a strong choice if visitor management and front-desk workflows are your primary need. deskbird is built for hybrid workplace teams that need desk and room booking, attendance management, real-time analytics, and workplace operations in one EU-hosted platform.

 The key difference: deskbird's adoption-first design means employees actually use it, which means your utilization data is reliable, which means you can make real space decisions with confidence.